Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 Q: What's the best way to get from the airport to the city center?

-A: Maharana Pratap Airport (UDR) is 22 km out.
-Pre-paid taxis at the counter inside the terminal cost 400-500 INR (~$5-6).
-Ola and Uber work if you have an Indian SIM card and the app downloaded.
-Do NOT take a driver who wants to "show you the city" or "stop at a marble factory" on the way — that's a commission play.
+A: Maharana Pratap Airport (UDR) sits 22 km out.
+Pre-paid taxis at the counter inside the terminal run 400-500 INR (~$5-6).
+Ola and Uber both work if you have an Indian SIM card and the app downloaded.
+Skip any driver who offers to "show you the city" or "stop at a marble factory" on the way — that's a commission play, and it's rarely in your favor.

-Q: Do I need a car to get around Udaipur?
+Q: Do you need a car to get around Udaipur?

-A: No. The old city (where most attractions are) is walking-only — the lanes are too narrow for vehicles.
-For getting between the old city and Fateh Sagar Lake or the Monsoon Palace, auto-rickshaws cost 50-150 INR per trip.
+A: No. The old city — where most of the magic lives — is walking-only, its lanes too narrow for vehicles.
+For hops between the old city and Fateh Sagar Lake or the Monsoon Palace, auto-rickshaws cost 50-150 INR per trip.
 Use Ola or Uber for fair pricing.
-For day trips to Kumbhalgarh Fort or Ranakpur Jain Temple (80-90 km away) — or extend your Rajasthan trip to include Jaipur, hire a taxi for the day (2,000-2,500 INR round-trip).
+For day trips to Kumbhalgarh Fort or Ranakpur Jain Temple (80-90 km away) — or to extend your Rajasthan trip toward Jaipur — hire a taxi for the day (2,000-2,500 INR round-trip).

-Q: How many days do I need in Udaipur?
+Q: How many days do you need in Udaipur?

-A: Minimum 2 full days.
-Ideal is 3-4.
+A: Two full days is the floor.
+Three to four is the sweet spot.
 Day 1: City Palace + old city walk + Jagdish Temple + sunset boat ride.
 Day 2: Saheliyon Ki Bari + Fateh Sagar + Monsoon Palace at sunset.
-Day 3: Day trip to Kumbhalgarh/Ranakpur or slow exploration of havelis and markets.
-Day 4: Rooftop brunch, shopping, departure.
+Day 3: a day trip to Kumbhalgarh/Ranakpur, or a slow drift through havelis and markets.
+Day 4: rooftop brunch, shopping, departure.

 Lakes & Weather